USDA-ARS-GBRU/MicroMPN_data-files/README.md

 # Most probable number(MPN) relative fluorescence units microplate assay data files

-The folders in this repository contain the data files used in our analysis for the paper "A method for screening microbe viability in complex soil communities by rapid fluorescent, most probable number estimation in microplates"
+The folders in this repository contain the data files used in our analysis for the paper "A method for screening microbe viability in complex soil communities by rapid fluorescent, most probable number estimation in microplates".

 Authors: Karla Franco Melendez1, Layla Schuster2, Melinda Chue Donahey2, Emily Kairalla2, M. Andrew Jansen3, Christopher Reisch 2,4, Adam R. Rivers1#